masanao-ohba/md-previewer/README.md

 ```
 ````

+### 📋 Copy to Clipboard Feature
+- One-click copy for code blocks
+- One-click copy for diagrams (Mermaid & PlantUML)
+- Visual feedback on successful copy
+- Hover to reveal copy button
+- Supports all code languages and diagram types

 ### 🔍 Diagram Zoom Feature
 - Click diagrams to open in modal view
 - Zoom range: 10% - 1000%